Cross-Account Access via Console

 • Give the new role the name "Dropzone_AI"

-• From "Identity and Access Management (IAM)" > "Access Management" > Roles search for the new role
+• Navigate to "Identity and Access Management (IAM)" > "Access Management" > "Roles"

-• In the middle of the page you'll see "Permissions Policies"
+• In the middle of the page, you'll see "Permissions Policies"

 • Click "Add Permission"